 In order to implement this we must be able to find the file in which a module is defined.
-To do this we require that the top-level module A.B.C is defined in the file C.agda in the directory A/B/.
+To do this we require that the top-level module $A \cdot B \cdot C$ is defined in the file $C \cdot agda$ in the directory A/B/.
 One could imagine instead to give a file name to the import statement, but this would mean cluttering the program with details about the file system which is not very nice.

 When importing a module M, the module and its contents are brought into scope as if the module had been defined in the current file.
 In order to get access to the unqualified names of the module contents it has to be opened.
-Similarly to module application we introduce the short-hand for
+Similarly to module application we introduce the short-hand open import M for import M as M'